ksh009/top-todo-application/features.md

 14. Inside the Todo table opposite the header add a plus icon in green

+- `Done - Added new Todo button instead`

 15. convert the update and delete buttons to icons instead and add an eye button as a details button so that each todo can be viewed in detail

+- `Done buttons are now icons`

+16. Build a new Todo form to take new todos
-16. Build a todo details component
+17. Build a todo details component for viewing todo and add update and close button inside
+18. Build todo deleted feedback button

-17. If a filter for todo list is added note that it can be restructed by the way the state is set.
+19. If a filter for todo list is added note that it can be restructed by the way the state is set.

 - If by date
   - Sort date in array then populate